briankung/tictactoe/readme.md

 * [FIXED] Win check fails for rows 2 and 3
 * [FIXED] Win check fails for columns B and C
-* Computer cheats like a whore in certain situations.
+* [FIXED] Computer cheats like a whore in certain situations.
+* [FIXED] Also, you know...doesn't win.
+Legally.
+* Computer chooses spots randomly when not in immediate danger
+* Falls prey to traps
+* User can overwrite old inputs and rewrite the board <.<

+Oddly enough, random is almost good enough to pass as AI.